 The Professional Choristers sing three services a month on average at the Church of St. John the Evangelist (one Sunday morning, and two Sunday afternoons), allowing children who are part of other parish music programs to participate in their home programs most of the time.
 The training, experience and repertoire gained will accelerate their progress in said other programs.
 The Professional Choristers also sing twice per year at Trinity Church, Emmanuel Church and St. Mary’s Roman Catholic Church; as the program grows it is envisioned that additional teams of singers may sing at other churches around Newport County on a regular basis.

-A program of Emmanuel Church and Emmanuel Day School, this Preparatory Division of The Choir School bridges the gap between earliest childhood music experiences (up to age 3) and the beginning of Professional Choristers.
+A program of Emmanuel Church and the former Emmanuel Day School, the Preparatory Division of The Choir School bridges the gap between earliest childhood music experiences (up to age 3) and the beginning of Professional Choristers.

 Before Angel Choir

 Prior to Preparatory Choir, from ages 8 months through three years it is the recommendation of The Choir School to enroll a child in Music Together, a national curriculum with satellite locations in Portsmouth and Newport.
 For more information, please visit www.musictogethernewport.com or call (401) 846-9014.

 The Zabriskie Memorial Church of St. John the Evangelist: